 Contraindications with medication?
 Further courses of antibiotics will eliminate beneficial gut bacteria, and continuing to administer probiotics is therefore recommended.

 Take a probiotic: key to digestion is having a balanced gut ecology.
 This means plenty of beneficial gut flora and lower levels of the non-beneficial strains.
 As previously discussed, antibiotics may imbalance flora.
-In addition, children who were not breastfed may also have fewer strains of beneficial bacteria, in comparison with breastfed children.
+In addition, individuals who were not breastfed may also have fewer strains of beneficial bacteria, in comparison with breastfed individuals.
 Therefore, it is usually necessary to supplement probiotics to increase the presence of beneficial gut bacteria4.
 The most important strains are Lactobacillus Acidophillus and Bifidobacter.
 Saccharomyces boulardii, whilst technically a yeast, not a bacteria, is another important factor, which should be present in the gut, particularly if low levels of Secretory IgA (SIgA) are found in a saliva test.

 Supplement with digestive enzymes: Digestive enzymes provide assistance by helping to break down food, making the nutrients more available for absorption and relieving the strain on the digestive system, whilst it recovers.
 The amino acid glutamine is an important gut healing nutrient but may be contraindicated in autism because some individuals with autism have protein deamination problems, which may lead to production and build up of ammonia6.